wq/wq/docs/app/app.js.md

 The `debug` option enables console logging in wq/app.js, [wq/store.js] and [wq/pages.js].
 If specified as a number, `debug` will set the verbosity level in wq/store.js.

 The `backgroundSync` option tells wq/app.js not to make the user wait for forms to be submitted to the server, and instead to handle all wq/store.js syncing in the background.
 If specified as a number, `backgroundSync` will set the number of seconds between sync attempts (default 30).  `backgroundSync` can be overridden on a per-form basis by setting `<form data-background-sync=[value]>`.

+The `jqmInit` option tells `app.init()` to immediately trigger `app.jqmInit()` on startup.
+The default is false, to give you a chance to register additional custom routes before initializing jQuery Mobile.

 ### `pages`: URL routes